Indians hoping deep rotation brings championship

 ''Our pitchers work hard and prepare well and I feel like they're always ready.
 I think that's why we had a lot of success last year,'' catcher Roberto Perez said. ''If we had (Carrasco and Salazar) healthy all season, I think we'd have had a great chance to win it all.
 And that is great motivation for this year, to work our way back and win the World Series.''

 NOTES: Salazar walked three and struck out two in two innings, allowing a run and one hit.
 He threw 42 pitches. ''My arm is a little bit slow still, but we've got time to catch up,'' he said. ...
-Allen and Bryan Shaw threw simulated games on Thursday.
+Relievers Cody Allen and Bryan Shaw threw simulated games on Thursday.